MicrosoftDocs/windows-itpro-docs/windows/client-management/advanced-troubleshooting-boot-problems.md

 - Check the functionality that is provided by the driver.
 If the driver is a third-party boot driver, make sure that you understand what it does.

-- If the driver is not important and has no dependencies, load the system hive, and then disable the driver.
+- If the driver isn't important and has no dependencies, load the system hive, and then disable the driver.

 - If the stop error indicates system file corruption, run the system file checker in offline mode.